Nishi-Tetsu bus hijacking: Incident

 At 17:50, the perpetrator forced the bus to stop outside of a police-blocked tunnel near Higashihiroshima, releasing four male passengers, leaving only the female passengers aboard.
 Police vehicles took 40 minutes to force the bus to drive further to the Okuya parking lot and once stopped there, a 34-year-old passenger escaped the bus through a window.
 An hour later, the perpetrator released two women with heavy stab wounds to the neck.
-One of them, a 68-year-old, later died of her injuries.
+One of them, 68-year-old Tatsuko Tsukamoto (塚本達子), later died of her injuries.

 After two hours of negotiations, police agreed to let the bus drive to Tokyo per the hijacker's demands, with a police car guiding at the front.
 At 22:02, the bus stopped at a service station in Higashihiroshima, where food and drink were provided.
 At 22:34, a 72-year-old hostage, also with neck injuries, was released.
 Just after midnight of 4 May, Saga City Police confirm the identity of the perpetrator, calling his parents to participate in negotiations.
 With the release of a 52-year-old woman the following hour, nine more passengers and the bus driver were still with the hijacker.

 At 5:03, Special Assault Team's (Note: In foreign news, the SAT was credited as anti-riot officers.)
 Osaka and Fukuoka teams stormed the hijacked bus and captured the teenager alive.
 Smoke bombs were deployed, with one officer injured by broken glass.
 Due to the self-defense requirements as stipulated in the Law Concerning Execution of Duties of Police Officials, it took more than 15 hours for the hostage crisis to end.